 - Increased reporting of filicide cases does not necessarily mean that there are higher numbers of filicides; it only means that more filicides are being reported.
 As awareness of the problem increases, so does reporting of the problem.

 - Because we started gathering news in 2014 and have slowly gained skill over the years, the older the case, the less likely we are to know about it.

 - Some states are more likely to report abuse and neglect cases than others.
-Some countries are more or less likely to allow the press to name murder victims or perpetrators, or to publish stories with enough details to show up on our web searches.
+Some countries are more or less likely to allow the press to name murder victims or those accused of crime, or to publish stories with enough details to show up on our web searches.
 Whether a story comes to light depends heavily on what factors cause a story to make it to the news.